paciowg/delDemo/README.md

 on FHIR.

 ## Installation
-Installation instructions for development purposes or for site navigation before this demo is hosted online.
-These instructions may seem long, but it should go quickly if you have the necessary tools installed and follow the jumps provided!
+These installation instructions may seem long, but it should go quickly if you already have the necessary tools installed and follow the jumps provided!

 ### MacOS
 It is most likely the case that these steps are incredibly similar for all